bruhtus/scrawl/_posts/2020-10-09-pavement-distress-ssd.md

 With atrous convolution we can expand area of observation for feature extraction while maintaning the amount of parameters fewer than traditional convolution operation.

 #### Extra Feature Layers
 Extra feature layers is a prediction layers.
 In this layer, the model predict the object using default box.
 Default box is a box with various aspect ratio in every location of feature maps with different size.
-You can see an example of default box below (from SSD researh paper): <br>
+You can see an example of default box below (from SSD research paper): <br>
 ![]({{site.baseurl}}/images/pavement-distress-ssd/default-box.png)

 In the last layer is a collection of default boxes which closer to ground truth box with confidence score from that default boxes.